emard/ulx3s-bin/README.md

 with web interface content of SD card be managed, directory listed, files uploaded and deleted, and SVF programmed to FPGA on a mouse click.

-Connect OLED SSD1331 and press and hold BTN0 for 2 seconds, then then files can be browsed and upload with OLED and onboard buttons.
+Connect OLED SSD1331 and press and hold BTN0 for 2 seconds, a directory content will be displayed on OLED.
+Files can be browsed and SVF uploaded on board standalone, using OLED and onboard buttons.